Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/uninstall_transfercft_zos.md

 ---

-    title: Uninstall Transfer CFT
+    title: "Uninstall Transfer CFT "
-    linkTitle: Uninstall
+    linkTitle: "Uninstall"
     weight: 190

----
-This section describes how to uninstall Transfer CFT in a z/OS environment.
+---This section describes how to uninstall Transfer CFT in a z/OS environment.

 If you uninstall a Transfer CFT, you will lose the entire Transfer CFT configuration.
 To avoid this, you must save your environment prior removing the Transfer CFT.